-We strongly recommend to separate marked space to be created in the college for collecting E waste and signed an MOU with external pollution control board recognised parties or companies to took the E wastes generated from college.
+College separate marked space to be created in the college for collecting E waste and signed an MOU with external pollution control board recognised parties are in progress.

-4. LABORATORY WASTES
+LABORATORY WASTES

 It is the clear responsibility of the lab users to ensure safe and correct disposal of all wastes produced in the course of their work.
 Laboratory wastes can be divided into multiple ways such as wastes as of